USH3R/BLUETEAM.-SentinelOps.-Defense-Detection-System-Dashboard/README.md

 https://github.com/USH3R/ZEROTRUSTFS.-Security-Toolkit.-NPM-Containers.-Federal-File-Sharing-System./tree/main
 Together, these projects showcase full-spectrum cybersecurity capability, illustrating that the author can attack, defend, and build secure systems across the complete security lifecycle.

+# **Instructions to BLUETEAM.
+SentinelOps.
+Defense Detection System Dashboard**
+**Using GitHub Codespaces (Recommended)**
+1. Click the green '<> Code' button on this repo, then
+2. Select the tab called Codespaces, then
+3. Select (click on) 'Create codespace on main'.
+2. Once the Terminal loads, simply type: python3 main.py